 The Centre for Medieval Studies admits students only in September.
-Applications must be submitted to the School of Graduate Studies (SGS) using the SGS online application.
-Applications are considered complete and can be reviewed only after all documentation is received by the set deadlines.
-This includes applicant online materials, letters of reference submitted online by referees, official transcripts, a personal statement, a CV, and a writing sample, submitted online.
-To avoid any disappointment we recommend that you submit all documents well in advance.
+Applications must be submitted to the School of Graduate Studies (SGS) using the SGS online application and are considered complete and can be reviewed only after all documentation is received by the set deadlines.
+This includes the applicant's online materials, letters of reference submitted online by referees, official transcripts, CV, and writing sample.
+To avoid any disappointment, we recommend that you submit all documents well in advance.

 The Centre for Medieval Studies does not use GRE scores.

-Application Deadline: 04 January 2021 for admission in fall 2021.
-Please complete all parts of the online application (biography, education, program of study, reference contact and payment) by this date.
-Please also upload the required documentation (CV, writing sample, personal statement) by this date.
-Reference letters from referees are also to be uploaded by this deadline.
-It is your responsibility to monitor the status of your documents in the online application and to follow up with your referees if references are not received in advance of deadlines.
+Application Deadline: January 5, 2024, for admission in Fall 2024.
+Please complete all parts of the online application, as well as upload the required documentation by this date.
+Reference letters from referees follow the same deadline.
+It is your responsibility to monitor the status of your documents in the online application and to follow up with your referees as required.

-A candidate for the MA must have completed, with at least B+ standing, a four-year BA or its equivalent, in which course work in the medieval period formed part of the program.
-They are also required to have taken at least one full year Latin introductory course with at least B+ or equivalent mark.
+A candidate for the MA must have completed, with at least B+ standing, a four-year BA (or equivalent), in which course work in the medieval period formed a portion of the program.
+Applicants are also required to have completed at least one full year introductory Latin course with a mark of B+ (or equivalent) or above.
 Once admitted and before starting the MA Program, applicants can attend the appropriate level of our Summer Latin Program courses for free.

-As a minimum, students have to meet the admission standards of the School of Graduate Studies (SGS) and have the equivalent of a Toronto Master’s degree completed by the time of registration for the Ph.D. program.
-But the Admissions Committee of the centre considers its applicants with more stringent requirements in mind: a student’s competence in languages, academic abilities, and performance in Latin are all very important.
-A possible supervisor and committee have to be available.
+As a minimum, students must meet the admission standards of the School of Graduate Studies (SGS) and have the equivalent of a Toronto Master’s degree completed by the time of registration for the PhD program.
+The Admissions Committee of the Centre however, considers its applicants with more stringent requirements in mind: a student’s competence in languages, academic abilities, and performance in Latin are all very important, and a possible supervisor and committee must be available.
 PhD students are offered admission on condition that they pass the Level One Latin examination on-site in Toronto, once admitted to the program.